 Designing Outside the Box

-The long-term vision is to establish the spark as the distinguishing mark of Shapeways.
+The long-term vision was to establish the spark as the distinguishing mark of Shapeways.
 Making it instantly recognizable as the Apple logo.
 Setting that bar pretty high.

-We also successfully converted the site to be mobile friendly (thanks Google) with my initiation of our responsive grid.
+I also successfully championed converting the site to be mobile friendly (thanks Google) with my initiation of our responsive grid.
 No small task when moving and entire property with hundreds of pages and lots of legacy code.

 Images that showcased beautiful and interesting products along with people using those products helped tell the story of how anyone could see them in their lives.
-I oversee, photograph and art direct all of the photography for the site as well as for promotional collateral.
+I oversaw, photographed or art directed much of the photography for the site as well as for promotional collateral.

-It's sometimes hard to measure clearly the impact of a rebrand, but since the initial release we've increased monthly traffic over 2x.
-Monthly sales have also increased at a steady 2x rate.
+It's sometimes hard to measure clearly the impact of a rebrand, but since the initial release we saw an increase in monthly traffic over 2x.
+Monthly sales increased at a steady 2x rate.
 Shapeways continues to be at the forefront of consumer 3D printing and I believe that is in part due to the success of design thinking we've implemented.